 }

-Step 5: Make a Seeder and Populate Data
+Step 5: Creating a Seeder

-To generate seeders that will seed records for both models we’ll run make:seeder
+To generate seeders that will seed records for both models we’ll run make:seeder:

 php artisan make:seeder PostsAndCategoriesTableSeeder

-method of a seeder is typically where we use factories to create data, in this case, 3 categories, and for each of the categories 5 related posts:
+Now, edit the generated seeder file and add code to the run method.
+The run method of a seeder is typically where we use factories to create data, in this case, 3 categories, and for each of the categories 5 related posts:

 <?php